cristovomgirodo/Solve-Quadratic-and-first-level--equation/README.md

 The file RunRealsComplexRoots.py will solve any equation a*x²+b*x+c = 0 or a*x + b = 0.
 When run the file RunRealsComplexRoots.py into Python3-Idle3 or any other IDE  provide new values to the coefficients: a = ?, b = ? and c = ? or c = 0 to solve any quadratic equation.
 To solve any equations of the first level do the coefficients: a = 0, b = ? and c = ? when run the file RunRealsComplexRoots.py.

-As example the file RunRealsComplexRoots.py see the use of file  below:
+For example see the use of the file file RunRealsComplexRoots.py below:

 Python 3.8.10 (default, Sep 28 2021, 16:10:42)
 [GCC 9.3.0] on linux